rexresearch

 section 30 is connected with the combustion chamber 48 via a

-the conduit connecting the section 32 with the combustion chamber
+in the conduit connecting the section 32 with the combustion

-48. The valves 50 are normally closed until the rocket is to be
+chamber 48.
+The valves 50 are normally closed until the rocket

-started.
-It will be appreciated that the sections 30 and 32 define
+is to be started.
+It will be appreciated that the sections 30

-an enclosed space in which the fuel components and the gas are
+and 32 define an enclosed space in which the fuel components and

-thevalves and the conduit system for conveying the fuel components
+chamber, thevalves and the conduit system for conveying the fuel

-from the storage tank to the combustion chamber do not form part
+components from the storage tank to the combustion chamber do

-of the invention per se and are not, therefore, illustrated in
+not form part of the invention per se and are not, therefore,

 In operation of the embodiment shown in FIG. 2, the sections 30